robert8138/robert8138.github.io/_posts/2015-07-24-notes-on-jekyll-github.markdown

 ---
 layout: post
-title:  "Resources for builing your own website using Jekyll and Github"
+title:  "Resources for builing your own website using Jekyll on Github"
 date:   2015-07-24 10:27:08
 comments: True
 ---
+A tutorial to seemlessly set up your own blog using Jekyll on Github.
+You should expect to learn how to set up your own domain, google analytics, commenting feature, and customize your blog theme to your own style!

 # **Resources**